 HQ: Geneva, Switzerland

-Cows’ natural digestive process produces methane, a green- house gas 84x as potent as CO2, which comes out in burps.
+Cows’ natural digestive process produces burps of methane, a greenhouse gas 84x more potent than CO2.
 Cumulatively, cattle raised for human consumption across the planet belch the equivalent of 5 Gt of CO2e per year.
-If they were a country this would place them sixth on the list of biggest polluters, right behind India.
+If they were a country, this would place them 3rd on the list of biggest polluters, right behind the US.
 So reducing the GHG-intensity of meat and dairy is one of the top priorities of climate action.

 How it Works